ddnexus/pagy/docs/toolbox/methods/data_hash.md

 - Helpers
 ---

-`data_hash` extracts a hash of the key/values that you pluck from the pagy object.
-It is useful to export the pagination data to Javascript frameworks like Vue.js, react.js, etc.
+`data_hash` extracts a hash of key-value pairs that you pluck from the pagy object.
+It is useful for exporting pagination data to JavaScript frameworks like Vue.js, React.js, etc.

 ```ruby Controller (action)
 @pagy, @records = pagy(:offset, collection, **options)